Basic Crime Scene Processing

 Instructors: John Brooks and Annette Tracy

-Ms. Annette Tracy is the Crime Scene and Computer Training Division administrator for the Criminal Justice Institute.
+Ms. Annette Tracy is the Education and Training Administrator for Forensic Science, Illicit Drugs, and Computer Training for the Criminal Justice Institute.
 She was previously employed by the Little Rock Police Department, where she worked as a Crime Scene Specialist for twenty years.
 She was also employed as a California Highway Patrolman in South Los Angeles.
 Ms. Tracy holds a Bachelor of Science degree in Athletic Training from California Polytechnic University.
 She is a Senior Crime Scene Analyst (CSCSA) and Certified Latent Fingerprint Examiner (CLPE) through the International Association for Identification (IAI).

 Target Audience: Patrol officers, new members of crime scene specialty units with minimal crime scene investigation experience, forensic science specialists, and seasoned investigators.